lorincbalog/RetinaCUDA/README.md

 <b>Tests</b> contains two tests used to validate the results and measure the performance of the GPU implementation<br />

 # Dependencies
+The library was compiled only to 64-bit systems.
+To use it, an Nvidia CUDA capable GPU must be installed in the machine.
 Although the binaries should not depend on any libraries which have not been included, to use the Python wrappers and especially to run the tests the following software dependencies apply:<br />
 <b>python 2.7 64-bit<br />